Monday, March 26, 2007

 18th dawned late - since anyway everyone was around till 7 am with a hangover from the previous nights morale low.

-why r we dancing ...yahan pe to kuch bhi prod nahin dikh raha hai ......paf ho bhi raha hai ya nahin ???
+why r we dancing ...yahan pe to kuch bhi prod nahin dikh raha hai ......paf ho bhi raha hai ya nahin ???kinda sums up the feeling.

 - Choreo Team on 18th Morn